-A Truant Minor is a chronic truant to whom supportive services including prevention, diagnosis, intervention and remedial services, alternative programs, and other school and community resources have been provided and have failed to result in the cessation of chronic truancy, or have been offered and refused. ("A child subject to compulsory school attendance and who is absent without valid cause from such attendance for a school day or portion thereof."
-Illinois School Code 5/26-2a).
+A Truant Minor is a chronic truant is a student absent without valid cause from such attendance for a school day or portion thereof and to whom supportive services including prevention, diagnosis, intervention and remedial services, alternative programs, and other school and community resources have been provided and have failed to result in the cessation of chronic truancy, or have been offered and refused.
 Truant students will be reported to the Regional Office of Education and are subject to disciplinary action.